Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

 ## Create a new project

-Once the template is installed you can use it to create a new projects for Kubernetes Operator as follows:
+Once the template is installed you can use it to create a new project for Kubernetes Operator as follows:

 ```shell
 > dotnet new k8soperator --name HealthChecksOperator --crd-name HealthCheck --crd-short-name hc